Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 difference in gene expression due to, for example the effect of treatment B compared to control, cannot separated from the differences which could arise between different sample preparation batches.
-The most effective solution here is to use a blocked design, where the batches each include all of the possible conditions.
-At the least, control samples should be included in each batch, so that the batch effect can be measured using these samples.
+The most effective solution here is to use a block design, where the batches each include all of the possible conditions.
+At the least, control samples should be included in each batch, so that the batch effect can be estimated using these samples.

 These two links explain why batch effects pose a big problem for high-throughput experiments (or any experiments):